Koudela/eArc-di/README.md

 );
 ```

-### Configuration by direct instantiation
+#### Configuration by direct instantiation

-If object instantiation does not get in the way the eArc dependency container
+The eArc dependency container can be used as plain container.
+Thus you can set
-can be used as plain container.
-Thus you can set your objects in the direct way.
+your objects the direct way.
+Please note that a direct instantiated object does
-Please note that your object do not benefit of lazy instantiation using this.
+not benefit of lazy instantiation.

 ```php
 $dc->set(